WisdmLabs/moodle-filter_edwiserformlink/README.md

+This filter is required for the Edwiser Forms Free plugin.

+Edwiser Forms is your go-to Forms solution for your Moodle.
+With Edwiser Forms, you can create multipurpose forms in Moodle, without knowing a single line of code.

+STEPS FOR INSTALLATION
+1 - Install Edwiser Forms Free Plugin;
+2 - Install (this filter plugin) Edwiser Forms Embedder Plugin;

+Follow below mentioned guide for instructions.

 Installation Guide & Documentation
 ==================================
-You can view the documentation by following this link https://edwiser.org/edwiser-forms-documentation/ Version : v1.0.0 - Plugin Released v1.0.1 - Bug Fixes
+You can view the documentation by following this link https://docs.google.com/document/d/1DfNx1x6en2tAwExv7oCCBbpLbjHP9qcUCedbPe_wlAc/edit?usp=sharing

+Version :
+v1.0.0 - Plugin Released
+v1.0.1 - Bug Fixes